-For de Haan, Aletrino was most important as his main guide on becoming homosexual.5 Aletrino had in 1897 published his first article on "uranism", a lengthy review of Marc-André Raffalovich's Uranisme et unisexualité (1896).
-In 1901, his contribution to the 5th international conference of criminal anthropology, held in Amsterdam, stirred a scandal.
-First, because the other conference participants among whom Cesare Lombroso opposed his humane stance on homosexuals, pitying, not condemning them.
-Second, because Dutch politicians of a Christian background including the prime minister made slurs about the University of Amsterdam as promoting the sins of Sodom.
-It was at this "neutral" (that is liberal) University that Aletrino was an unpaid guest teacher (privaat-docent) in criminal anthropology, while the Calvinist Protestants were busy establishing their own "Free University" in Amsterdam (free means in this connection free of liberalism) as part of the pillarization of the Netherlands.
-In this struggle between liberals and Calvinists issues of sexual citizenship had become pre-eminent.
-Being able to accuse the liberals of promoting homosexuality was a powerful weapon against people who in most cases would not dare themselves to speak the unspeakable.
+For de Haan, Aletrino was the most important figure in teaching him on homosexuality (Joosse 1986: chapter 6; Fontijn 2015: 85-89).
+Aletrino had published his first article on "uranism" in 1897; a lengthy review of Marc-André Raffalovich's Uranisme et unisexualité (1896).
+In 1901, his contribution to the 5th International Conference of Criminal Anthropology, held in Amsterdam, stirred a scandal.
+First, because the other conference participants (among whom Cesare Lombroso) opposed his humane stance on homosexuals, pitying instead of condemning them.
+Second, because Dutch politicians of a Christian background, including the Prime Minister Abraham Kuyper, made slurs about the University of Amsterdam as promoting the sins of Sodom.
+It was at this "neutral" (that is liberal) University that Aletrino was an unpaid guest teacher (privaat-docent) in criminal anthropology, while the Calvinist Protestants were busy establishing their own "Free University" in Amsterdam (free referring to free from liberalism) as part of the pillarization of the Netherlands.
+In this struggle between liberals and Calvinists, issues of sexual citizenship had become pre-eminent.
+Being able to accuse the liberals of promoting homosexuality was a powerful weapon against people who in most cases would themselves not dare to speak the unspeakable.
 Indeed, no one would come to Aletrino's defense.